-- The member is: - a.
-A child (defined as under the age of 21) who exhibits at least one of the following: - Autism spectrum disorder; or - non-syndromic developmental delay, cerebral palsy, loss of developmental milestones, intellectual disability, or a cognitive disability; or - One or more structural congenital anomalies or malformation(s); or - Two or more dysmorphic features not specific to a well delineated genetic syndrome; or - Suspected Mendelian condition in which multiple genes could potentially account for the phenotype; or - Complex Unexplained epilepsy, or epileptic encephalopathy where an infectious etiology has been ruled out; or - Primary hypotonia in a neonate
+- 4. The member is: - a.
+A child (defined as under the age of 21) who exhibits at least one of the following: - Autism spectrum disorder; - non-syndromic developmental delay, cerebral palsy, loss of developmental milestones, intellectual disability, or a cognitive disability - One or more structural congenital anomalies or malformation(s), - Two or more dysmorphic features not specific to a well delineated genetic syndrome - Suspected Mendelian condition in which multiple genes could potentially account for the phenotype - Complex epilepsy, or epileptic encephalopathy